ncatlab/nlab-content/pages/7700.md

 ## Idea

 The __adic spaces__ are the basic object in Huber's approach to [[non-archimedean analytic geometry]].
-They are built by gluing valuation spectra of certain class opf topological rings.
+They are built by gluing valuation spectra of certain class of topological rings.
 Unlike [[Berkovich analytic spectra]] the points correspond to valuations of arbitrary rank, not only rank one.
-If a [[Berkovich space]] is cprresponding to a separated rigid space then it can be obtained as the largest Hausdorff quotient of the corresponding adic space.
+If a [[Berkovich space]] is corresponding to a separated rigid space then it can be obtained as the largest Hausdorff quotient of the corresponding adic space.

 ## Related concepts